Scripted Job Interviews: The Pros and Cons

 Conversational with Practice

 With practice, one can turn canned questions into a professional conversation of sorts, leading in with understanding phrases such as “As you may know…” or “Sometimes, one might experience….”.
-A conversational interview enables the hiring manager or panelists to help the candidate to relax and permit a bit of their real professional self to emerge at one point or another during the interview process.
+A conversational interview enables the hiring manager or panelists to help the candidate relax and permit a bit of their authentic professional self to emerge at one point or another during the interview process.

 Cons of a Scripted Interview for the Interviewer

 There are a few cons, just as there are positive aspects associated with having a scripted interview process.
 They include poorly written questions, scope limitations, and, my favorite, awkward moments/pauses.

 Following a scripted set of questions can sometimes expose one to the risk of poorly written questions which ultimately lead to awkward pauses or erroneous re-phrasings of questions left to interpretation during the interview.
 To combat the risk of a poorly written or asked question, interviewers should request receipt of their interview questions 3 to 5 business days before the scheduled interview to review and adequately prepare for their interviews.

 Study them to ensure they can be asked genuinely and align with your speaking style upon receiving those questions.
 You may have to re-write the question a few times but even in doing so, make sure that your re-statement of the question still gets to the root of the overall intention of the question at hand and what it intended to assess for in the first place.

 Scripted interview questions can make an interviewer feel limited in their efforts to gleam the candidate's overall qualifications.
 However, it is essential to note that one must have the skillset to feed into canned questions with follow-up questions.

 Follow-up questions are sometimes required to understand candidates' additional answers or expand on a previously given solution.
 Know that it is okay to follow up with an appropriate question or even a secondary question that pushes the candidate to answer the original question at hand.